Bedingungen und Konditionen

 The channel manager is a system used for linking and updating of the online booking portal, in regard to the availability and prices.

 Although OR provides this service using reliable technologies and maintains a constant monitoring and updating system, it should be noted that the services are characterized by evolving technology; the lodging facility is required to ensure the proper updating of its own portals.
-OR is not responsible for any overbooking or for the owner’s failure of updating the portals.
+OR is not responsible for overbookings, unsuccessful updates correctly sent from Octorate and not received by the portals or loss of gains.

 Duration of the Contract